ibm-ecosystem-engineering/Watson-NLP/access/README.md

-# Getting Access to Watson NLP Assets
+# Access Watson NLP Assets

 This document describes how to access Watson NLP container images and other assets.